alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Former](https://github.com/ra1028/Former) - Former is a fully customizable Swift2 library for easy creating UITableView based form.
 * [FormToolbar](https://github.com/sgr-ksmt/FormToolbar) - Simple, movable and powerful toolbar for UITextField and UITextView.
 * [formvalidator-swift](https://github.com/ustwo/formvalidator-swift) - A framework to validate inputs of text fields and text views in a convenient way.
+* [ImageTextField](https://github.com/Sahilberi/ImageTextField) - A Designable Textfield For adding textfield leftview and rightview images in storyboard for swift 3.0.
 * [LTBouncyPlaceholder](https://github.com/lexrus/LTBouncyPlaceholder)
 * [MPGTextField](https://github.com/gaurvw/MPGTextField) - An autocomplete textfield for iOS which provides suggestions as you type.
 * [ParkedTextField](https://github.com/gmertk/ParkedTextField) - A text field with a constant text/placeholder.
-* [https://github.com/ispiropoulos/PRGValidationField](https://github.com/ispiropoulos/PRGValidationField) - A Better way to make registration forms.
+* [PRGValidationField](https://github.com/ispiropoulos/PRGValidationField) - A Better way to make registration forms.
+* [RSFloatInputView](https://github.com/roytornado/RSFloatInputView) - A Float Input View with smooth animation and supporting icon and seperator written with Swift.
 * [SkyFloatingLabelTextField](https://github.com/Skyscanner/SkyFloatingLabelTextField) - A beautiful and flexible text field control implementation of "Float Label Pattern".
 Written in Swift.
 As used in the Skyscanner TravelPro iOS app.
 * [SwiftyFORM](https://github.com/neoneye/SwiftyFORM) - Form framework for iOS written in Swift.
 * [SwiftForms](https://github.com/ortuman/SwiftForms) - A small and lightweight library written in Swift that allows you to easily create forms.